ktakashi/sagittarius-scheme/doc/utils/text/json/schema.md

 ###### [!Parameter] `*json-schema:validator-error-reporter*`

 Specifying error reporter.

-The supporting error reporter is the  `simple-json-schema-error-reporter`.
+The error reporter must be a procedure which accepts one argument.

 ###### [!Parameter] `*json-schema:report-port*`